 Before you go on the hunt for Google reviews, you need to have a completed Google My Business profile.
 That way, you’ll let Google know what’s your address, contact info, a picture of your business, and most importantly, its location on the map.
-Make sure that profile is complete, because this increases your chances of getting reviews, and use any opportunity to include links to videos that show your business or provide some useful information to your prospective customers.
+Make sure that your profile is complete, because this increases your chances of getting reviews.
+And use any opportunity to include links to videos that show your business or provide some useful information to your prospective customers.

 If you want to use reviews to rise to the top results of local searches, you have to get reviews, and to get reviews, pretty much all you need to do is — ask for them.

 Believe it or not, people are likely to review your business if you ask them nicely.
-One of the best ways of going about this is to get your customers at the point of sale, right after they’ve made a purchase.
+The best way of going about this is to get your customers at the point of sale, right after they’ve made a purchase.
 Train your staff to quickly explain why customer reviews matter, and where the customers can go to review your business.
 It’s as simple as that.
-If you want to be even more active in gathering reviews, you should also include a link to your My Business profile in every piece of electronic communication you have with your clients.
+Include a link to your My Business profile in every piece of electronic communication you have with your clients.

 Being Proactive about Your Reputation

 If you don’t motivate people to review your business, you might end up with a profile full of bad reviews.
-People who are not satisfied are more likely to leave reviews than those who are.
-If you’re being smart about customer reviews, you’ll teach your support staff to ask for reviews when they notice a satisfied customer, and to skip the whole review proposition when the customer isn’t happy.
+People who are not satisfied, are more likely to leave reviews than those who are.
+Being smart about customer reviews, you’ll teach your support staff to ask for reviews when they notice a satisfied customer.
+Skip the whole review proposition when the customer isn’t happy.